CSCfi/csc-user-guide/docs/apps/python.md

 Puhti and Mahti.

 ## Available

+* Puhti: various 2.x and 3.x versions
+* Mahti: various 2.x and 3.x versions

-Both Puhti and Mahti have a system Python available by default without loading any module.
-By default are provided Python 2 - `python` (= 2.7.5) and for Python 3 - `python3` (= 3.6.8).
-The default Python does not include any optional Python libraries.
+System Python is available by default both in Puhti and Mahti without loading any module.
+Python 2 (= 2.7.5) is available as `python` (= 2.7.5) Python 3 (= 3.6.8) as `python3`.
+The default system Python does not include any optional Python packages.
 However, you can [install simple packages for yourself by the methods explained below](python.md#installing-python-packages-to-existing-modules).

 In Puhti there are several Python modules available that include different sets